Chinese New Year in 30 stunning images

-The night of New Year's Eve, in Chinese tradition, children are allowed to stay up late, and all of the lights in the homes are to be on through the night.
+On the night of New Year’s Eve, in Chinese tradition, children are allowed to stay up late, and all of the lights in the homes are to be on through the night.
 At midnight, a big show of fireworks bids the past year farewell and ushers in the new year.
 Pictured above, people watch firework displays to mark the Chinese New Year beside the Pearl River in Guangzhou, China.

 The dragon dance dates back to the Han dynasty, initially for the purpose of worshipping ancestors.
 However, by the Tang dynasty, the dragon dance became a celebratory dance for the new year, symbolizing wisdom, power, wealth, and, most importantly, luck.
-In the photo, Chinese dragon dancers perform at a fair at a local park on the fifth day of the Chinese Lunar New Year in Beijing, China.
+In this photo, Chinese dragon dancers perform at a fair at a local park on the fifth day of the Chinese Lunar New Year in Beijing, China.

-The tradition of lighting firecrackers during Chinese New Year is intended to scare off an evil monster named Nian, who would come out to eat villagers and destroy their houses on New Year's Eve.
+The tradition of lighting firecrackers during Chinese New Year celebrations is intended to scare off an evil monster named Nian, who would come out to eat villagers and destroy their houses on New Year’s Eve.
 Here, a firework goes off on the eve of the Chinese New Year in Jinzhai County, Anhui province of China.